MicrosoftDocs/cpp-docs/docs/ide/how-to-enable-intellisense-for-makefile-projects.md

     -   Set the **Forced Using Assemblies** property to specify which .NET assemblies to process when building your makefile project.
 See [/FU (Name Forced #using File)](../build/reference/fu-name-forced-hash-using-file.md), for more information.

-    -   Set the **Additional Options** property to specify additional compiler switches to be used by Intellisense when parsing C++ files.
+    -   Set the **Additional Options** property to specify additional compiler switches to be used by IntelliSense when parsing C++ files.

 4. Click **OK** to close the property pages.